Top 10 Threat Modeling Tools

 - Is it possible that one or more attack vectors will go unnoticed?

+There is a wide selection of commercial as well as open source threat modeling software to choose from.
 The following is a list of the top threat modeling tools that you should keep on hand for threat modeling:(The given list is in random order)

 - OWAPS Threat Dragon